 The MTO has a website with a webcam setup so people could watch the “action”.
 I decided to grab the images from the website as the action was unfolding and I created the following time lapse video of the Queensway (Highway 417) Island Park Bridge rapid replacement:

 Updated: Oops!
-It took a few tries to get the flash player to work for me in Wordpress.
-Also, sorry about the last 45 seconds or so of the video, I didn’t realize I had left in those last frames where nothing was happening.
+Sorry about the last 45 seconds or so of the video, I didn’t realize I had left in those last frames where nothing was happening.

 Pretty cool.